Price

 excellent condition

-Each painting is carefully selected by our experts.
-Enrico Sala, our antiques expert, is an appraiser certified by the Collegio Lombardo.
+Each piece is carefully selected by our experts.
+Enrico Sala, our antiques expert, is an appraiser with the Lombard College.

 Restoration and customization available